NemanjaSrdanovic/Game_AI/README.md

 The implementation of the project is carried out in three subtasks / deadlines:

-**Sub-task 1** - Analysis & Design: The aim of this sub-task is to define functional and non-functional requirements from the game idea (documentation) provided.
+######Sub-task 1 - Analysis & Design

+The aim of this sub-task is to define functional and non-functional requirements from the game idea (documentation) provided.
 As well as recognizing and documenting relevant use cases.
 In addition, the first drafts of our future implementations (client and server) and use cases must be modeled as class diagrams and sequence diagrams.

-**Sub-task 2** - Implementation of the client: Based on the feedback received for subtask 1, the client model and its use cases are revised again.
+###### Sub-task 2 - Implementation of the client

+Based on the feedback received for subtask 1, the client model and its use cases are revised again.
-The client is programmed using these models and best practices.
+The client is programmed using these models the documentation  and best practices.

 The client is developed as follows: